quantixed/CellMigration/README.md

 ### Notes
 \*  Use 1 workbook per condition.
 Suggest that each sheet is a field of view, containing all cells in the field.
 So for two experimental conditions with 10 multipoints each, you will have two workbooks each with 10 worksheets.
+\* For experiments where a manipulation is done partway through the experiment (e.g. adding a drug).
+Suggest that pre and post conditions are kept in separate workbooks.
+Analyzing them will give statistics for each condition (pre and post).
+If you'd like to stitch the tracks together to analyze data per cell, as long as the tracks are named consistently and the conditions feature *pre* and *post*, you can use `MigrationAuxProcs.ipf` to do this.
+Execute `StitchIV()` to generate a report of this type.